traefik/traefik/docs/content/deprecation/features.md

 ### TLS 1.0 and 1.1

 Starting on 2.7 the default TLS options will use the minimum version of TLS 1.2.
-Of course it can still be overridden with custom configuration.
+Of course, it can still be overridden with custom configuration.
-In 2.8, a warning log will be presented for client connections attempting to use deprecated TLS versions.